Hasan-98/Commonsense-Validation/README.md

 ## Introduction

 The task is to directly test whether a system can differentiate natural language statements that make sense from those that do not make sense.
-We designed three subtasks.
-The first task is to choose from two natural language statements with similar wordings which one makes sense and which one does not make sense; The second task is to find the key reason from three options why a given statement does not make sense;
+Two subtasks based on SemEval 2020 are designed.
+The first task is to choose from two natural language statements with similar wordings which one makes sense and which one does not make sense; The second task is to find the key reason from three options why a given statement does not make sense.
+In this project we will implement subtask 1.

 ### Example